The Power of Language: Empowering Social Work to Influence Word Choice in Patient-Centered Care

-Terry Altilio LCSW, APHSW-C - Palliative Work Consultant
+Terry Altilio LCSW, APHSW-C

-Terry Altilio is a palliative social work consultant with over three decades of direct practice experience in palliative care, most recently in the Division of Palliative Care at Mt Sinai Beth Israel Medical Center.
+Terry Altilio is a palliative social worker with over three decades of direct practice experience in palliative care, most recently in the Division of Palliative Care at Mt Sinai Beth Israel Medical Center.
 She is a recipient of a Mayday Pain and Society Fellowship Award in 2006 and a Social Work Leadership Award from the Open Society Institute’s Project on Death in America, which supported a social work post graduate fellowship and a social work listserv, both of which are continuing programs.
 In 2013, Terry was selected to receive the Project on Death in America, Career Achievement Award from the Social Work Hospice and Palliative Network.
 She lectures nationally and internationally on topics such as pain management, ethics, palliative care and psychosocial issues in palliative care.
 She lectures in post-masters programs at NYU, Smith and is guest faculty in an internet course through California State University San Marcos.
 In addition to co-authoring publications, she is co-editor with Shirley Otis-Green of the Oxford Textbook of Palliative Social Work and most recently co-editor with Bridget Sumser and Meaghan Leimena of Palliative Care – A Guide for Health Social Workers.

 Anne Kelemen is the Director of Psychosocial/Spiritual Care for the Section of Palliative Care at MedStar Washington Hospital Center in Washington, where she provides patient care, teaches and participates in a variety of research activities.
-She is also the Director of the Social Work Fellowship program, that she created in 2019.
+She is also the Director of the Social Work Fellowship program that she created in 2019.
 Prior to joining the Hospital Center staff, Ms. Kelemen instituted the first palliative care service at MedStar Good Samaritan Hospital in Baltimore, Maryland.
 An Assistant Professor of Medicine at Georgetown University Medical Center, her research interests include the intersection between language and medicine and intimacy and chronic illness.
 Anne publishes on varied topics related to palliative care and social work and lectures nationally and internationally.